Raymond-Lind/SFM/README.md

 ```bash
 git clone https://github.com/Raymond-Lind/SFM
 ```
-# Warning
+## Important

 This is a File System stored in memory.
 Meaning any directories or files made in the program will disappear after the program is closed.
-Users should know this and keep it in mind throughout the duration of the script.
+Users should remember this throughout the duration of the script.

 Enjoy!